Disappearance of Evelyn Hartley: Investigation

 Over 1,000 members of the local community, including law enforcement officers, the National Guard, Boy Scouts, and La Crosse State College students and faculty, participated in a search in October 1953.
-The Civil Air Patrol and U.S. Air Force were also used in the search.
-A vehicle inspection program was also undertaken with the intent of searching every vehicle in La Crosse County.
+The Civil Air Patrol and U.S. Air Force took part in the search.
+A vehicle inspection program was undertaken with the intent of searching every vehicle in La Crosse County.
 Gas station attendants were asked to check cars for blood stains.
 Recent graves were reopened to determine if Evelyn's remains were placed with a recent burial.

 In May 1954, mass lie detector tests were conducted on La Crosse-area high school boys in an attempt to find more information about Evelyn's disappearance.
-Though local authorities had planned to test 1,750 students and faculty, the testing was controversial and was halted after around 300 were tested.
+Local authorities planned to test 1,750 students and faculty.
+The testing was controversial, and was halted after around 300 were tested.

-After his arrest, murderer Ed Gein was considered a suspect in Evelyn's disappearance, as he was visiting a relative a few blocks away from the Rasmussen house at the time.
-However, Gein denied involvement in the disappearance and passed two lie detector tests; police found no trace of Evelyn's remains during a search of Gein's Plainfield property.
+In November 1957, Ed Gein was arrested on murder charges in Plainfield, Wisconsin, about 100 miles from the site of Evelyn's kidnapping.
+He was considered a suspect in Evelyn's disappearance due in part to his visiting a relative near the site of the girl's kidnapping at the time she vanished.
+Gein denied involvement in the disappearance and passed two lie detector tests.
+Police found no trace of Evelyn's remains during a search of Gein's Plainfield property.
 In November 1957, authorities announced that Gein had been cleared of any connection with the disappearances of both Evelyn and Georgia Weckler, an 8-year-old who disappeared in 1947.
 Despite this, some still consider Gein a suspect.